NC State Extension Publications

 Skip to Rotation and Field Selection

-Fields with a history of italian ryegrass or wild garlic should be avoided because there are no good organic methods for controlling these weeds.
+Fields with a history of Italian ryegrass or wild garlic should be avoided because there are no good organic methods for controlling these weeds.

-Finally, fields in which infections by soilborne mosaic virus or wheat spindle-streak mosaic virus have been identified require special consideration.
-These two viruses are vectored by a soil dwelling microorganism.
+Finally, fields with a history of soilborne mosaic virus or wheat spindle-streak mosaic virus should be treated with special consideration.
+These two viruses are vectored by a soil-dwelling micro-organism.
 Of the two viruses, soilborne mosaic virus is the more damaging to yield.
-Once the virus and microorganism occur in a field, there are no practical ways to eliminate them.
-There are excellent wheat varieties that have resistance to one or both of these diseases.
-A field known to have one or both viruses should either be planted with an appropriately resistant variety (see the Wheat Variety Disease Packages) or removed from small grain production.
+Once the virus and microorganism are present in a field, there are no practical ways to eliminate them.
+There are excellent wheat varieties that have resistance to one or both of these diseases, and a field known to have one or both viruses should either be planted with an appropriately resistant variety or removed from small-grain production.

-Seeding Rate, Drill Calibration and Operation
+Seeding Rate, Drill Calibration, and Drill Operation

 Special Considerations for Broadcast Seeding